Special Needs Child Thrives by Homeschooling, School District Doesn’t Understand How Educación especial

-Parents can offer their children individualized education, flexibility, encouragement, and support.
+Through homeschooling parents can offer their children a truly excellent individualized education plan that is characterized by flexibility, encouragement, and support.

 • For learning disabled children who function best with “real-life problems” rather than artificial worksheet tasks, homeschooling may be ideal.